Pneumonia - adults (community acquired)

 - Atypical pneumonia, often called walking pneumonia, is caused by other bacteria.

-- Viruses, such as the flu virus, are also a common cause of pneumonia.
+- Viruses, such as the flu virus, and most recently SARS-CoV-2 (which causes COVID-19), are also common causes of pneumonia.

 Risk factors that increase your chance of getting pneumonia include: